EternityForest/Acorns/README.md

 We also patch the VM to yield the GIL every 250 opcodes.

-### stream.writes(str)
-In addition to Squirrel's standard functions for read/writing to blobs and files, writes(str) allows directly writing a string.

-### stream.reads(size)
-In addition to Squirrel's standard functions for read/writing to blobs and files, reads(size) alows reading up to size bytes as a str.

 ### setConfig(key, val)

 Sets a key in the config.ini file, creating it if it does not exist.
 Val gets converted to a string.

 Keys are a dot-separated hierarchy.
 If there is more than one component,  the first part is the section name, and the rest is the actual key.

+### dir(path)
+Constructor for a directory object.
+The directory object supports iteration with foreach, and will iterate over the basenames (not full paths) of everything in that directory.

+Note that spiffs directories aren't real, so the results may be closer to prefix mathing that true dir listing.

+### lorem()
+Returns a random quote as a string, useful for testing purposes.

+### Stream Object extensions

+Squirrel's streams are the basis for both Blobs and Strings.

+#### stream.writes(str)
+In addition to Squirrel's standard functions for read/writing to blobs and files, writes(str) allows directly writing a string.

+#### stream.reads(size)
+In addition to Squirrel's standard functions for read/writing to blobs and files, reads(size) alows reading up to size bytes as a str.

 ## API